 Sources: Department of Labor, Bureau of Labor Statistics, and National Bureau of Economic Research.
 Data represents non-farm payrolls.

-Uncertainty regarding the timing and severity of further reductions in accommodative monetary policy resulted in slight increases in U.S. Treasury yields from the third quarter of 2013.
-As a result, corporate bond yields and 30-year mortgage rates also increased slightly during the fourth quarter.
-Housing sector activity slowed during the period, in part reflecting the effects of increased mortgage rates.
-Despite this increase in interest rates, the issuance of commercial and industrial loans, automobile loans, and student loans continued to expand since September.
-Ten years of historical interest rate data shown in the following figure.
+United States financial markets remained supportive of economic growth and employment in the fourth quarter of 2014.
+Corporate bond spreads narrowed and 30-year mortgage rates also decreased during the fourth quarter.
+Housing sector activity remains slow despite decreased mortgage rates.
+The issuance of commercial and industrial loans, automobile loans, and student loans continued to expand robustly in the fourth quarter of 2014.
+Ten years of historical interest rate data are shown in the following figure.

 SELECTED INTEREST RATES